Assignment 5: Keyboard and Simple Shell

 • we will not test: backspace through tab character (tab is converted behind your back to variable number of spaces by your terminal program, you don't need to account for this)

 The additional tests of lower priority will examine less critical features, edge cases, and robustness.
-Make sure you thoroughly tested for a variety of scenarios!

 nice job!